Cubs vs. Diamondbacks Player Props Betting Odds

 Hoerner Stats

-- Hoerner heads into this matchup looking to extend his four-game hit streak.
-During his last five outings he is batting .300 with a double.
+- Hoerner has picked up a hit in five straight games.
+In his last five games he is hitting .333 with a double.

 Hoerner Recent Games